Pranav2714/firstrepo-demo/README.md

 # firstrepo-demo
-This is my first github repositary
+This is my first github repository